 For example, people with public speaking anxiety tend to get trapped in their feelings of nervousness, as they pay close attention to their physical arousal and try to consciously reduce it.

 These attempts, which are driven by the metacognition that they are useful and will reduce anxiety, are the reason why their anxiety exacerbates rather than subsides.

 Since faulty, inaccurate, and unhelpful metacognitions lie at the very root of the cognitive attentional syndrome, they are the main target in metacognitive therapy.

 What Is Metacognitive Therapy?

-Rather, it suggests an examination of the ideas we hold about thinking itself, such as: “It is helpful to worry about the future“, or “It is important to control my thoughts”.
+It suggests an examination of the ideas we have about our own thinking, such as “It is helpful to worry about the future“, or “It is important to control my thoughts”.

-Wells points out that patients can regain a good level of control over their emotions if they learn to accept intrusive, automatic thoughts.
-He recommends to question and adjust one’s metacognitions accordingly.
+Wells points out that patients can regain a good level of control over their emotions if they learn to accept intrusive and automatic thoughts.

-- “Are my attempts of suppressing specific thoughts working?
-What if I allowed them to emerge and shifted my focus back to the social situation?”
+- Do your attempts to suppress specific thoughts work?
+What if you allowed them to arise and shifted your focus back to the social situation?

 However, to really bring about significant and lasting change, we recommend you start a therapeutic process.

 To learn more about your options, click here to check out our eBook that provides a complete overview and summary of effective psychotherapies for social anxiety.